-Felix Lee, M.D., is a Sutter Health/Palo Alto Medical Foundation interventional cardiologist, assists in these efforts as cardiovascular service line medical director at HealthTrust.
+Felix Lee, M.D., is a Sutter Health/Palo Alto Medical Foundation interventional cardiologist, assists in these efforts as cardiovascular service line physician advisor at HealthTrust.
 “We look at cardiovascular products such as wires, balloons and stents, review the clinical evidence on each, and present our findings to HealthTrust’s purchasing and contracting groups.”

 “Eighty percent of physician decisions affect the bottom line with respect to the cost of healthcare delivery,” Lee says.
 “If we want to impact cost with quality, physicians must be engaged.”

 His experience with HealthTrust as a physician advisor led to positive changes at the hospital where he practices—Good Samaritan in San Jose, California.
 This included increased physician engagement and establishing common standard protocols for his hospital colleagues.
 The catalyst for change centered on the hospital patient record.
 Working with 30 or 40 different order sets, he and his team at Good Samaritan quickly identified wide variability in how certain illnesses were treated, increasing lengths of stay by anywhere from three to 13 days.
 After evaluating the order sets and creating a new process to meet core measures, they were able to lower length of stay to only two-and-a-half days.